cugos/cugos.github.com/meetings/_posts/2014-09-17-cugos_monthly.markdown

 - **[@erinlhamilton](https://github.com/erinlhamilton)** presents *Geoprocessing in the Web Browser*.
 Is it viable?
 What are the limitations?
 How does it compare to geoprocessing on the server?
 Who is this person?
 All will be answered!
 - **[@JMT2080AD](https://github.com/JMT2080AD)** will present how to use R as a data munging command center!
 He will be giving a brief overview of how to process tabular data in R and what tools are available in R for geoprocessing when your data is spatially relevant.

-- **Ben Rainbow** is a former GIS Field Analyst now operating Back Alley Bike Repair in Pioneer Square (http://www.backalleybikerepair.com/).
+- **Ben Rainbow** is a former GIS Field Analyst now operating [Back Alley Bike Repair](http://www.backalleybikerepair.com/) in Pioneer Square .
 As a shop owner and avid cyclist, he receives a lot of interest from locals and visitors requesting route information for short and long trips.
 He is interested in ideas/methods of displaying dynamic content for presentations, as well as for generating a trip map database.

 ###NOTES: